Sunday, December 22, 2024

 If you’re feeling adventurous, there are a few creative ways to revamp your discolored meat dishes.
 One option is to add more acidic ingredients such as vinegar or lemon juice to your recipe, which can help counteract the blue or green color.
 Another option is to use the discolored stew as a base for a new dish, such as a beef stew pot pie or a stew-inspired pasta sauce.

-See also What To Serve With Beef Stew And Cornbread
+See also How To Make Beef Stew Thicker

 What Other Foods Can Turn Blue and Why?